enkidevs/curriculum/python/python-playground-questions/reverse-a-string/reverse-a-string.md

 [1: Hints]

-Use one variable for the normal string and another for the reversed.
+Use one variable for the normal `string` and another for the reversed one.

 Reverse them using a loop.